vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 - Send a confirmation to avtale@vipps.no that all customers have been informed, including a copy of the information sent.

-If an agreement is moved, it will get a new `agreementId`, to prevent any confusion around charges, refunds, etc between the two MSNs.
+Agreements are not actually moved.
+Your new saleunit will get new agreements identical to the old ones, but with new agreementIds.
+The old agreements will be stopped.
+This is done to prevent any confusion around charges, refunds, etc between the two MSNs.

 For all requests to move agreements: Please contact your KAM, your partner or